 To preserve these structures from flooding and deterioration, conservation and restoration efforts have focused on widening the river and reducing overgrown vegetation.

-As you arrive at My Son Sanctuary, be sure to also check out the dance and music performances held in the main hall near the on-site shop.
+When you arrive at My Son Sanctuary, be sure to check out the dance and music performances held in the main hall near the on-site shop.